 So here I am, five weeks from another half marathon and I am finally starting to feel better.
 I’d say I’m maybe 90% normal again.
 But other than a wee tester run last weekend (1.5 miles that nearly killed me!)
 I still haven’t run since that 5k in January.

-And now I have to acknowledge that with five weeks to go, whilst I’m still recovering from being sick and my platelet counts have been a bit haywire, there’s just no way I can manage a 13.1 mile race.
+And now I have to acknowledge that with five weeks to go, whilst I’m still recovering from being sick and my platelet counts have been a bit haywire, there’s just no way I can manage a 13.1-mile race.
 I mean, I know that I have run races without training in the past, but this is different because I’ve also been quite ill.
 I’m talking bedrest ill.
-I’m talking sleeping for 12-16 hours a day ill.
+I’m talking about sleeping for 12-16 hours a day ill.
 I’m talking platelet counts so low they could kill me ill.

 And so, I’ve realised the only sane thing to do is to forgo the race and let my body heal up a bit.
 It’s a very frustrating realisation for me, too.
 In part because I’ve already paid the registration fee.
 And because I know it will impact my ability to meet my 2016 running goals.
 But mostly because my ego doesn’t like not doing things that I’ve said I would do.